peak/s5cmd/README.md

 sends a separate delete request for each subcommand provided to `run.` Thus, there can be a significant runtime difference between those two approaches.

+# Disclaimer

+`s5cmd` does not aim for or guarantee compatibility with `aws-cli`.
+Any similarities in commands or flags are coincidental and should not be interpreted as intentional compatibility.

 # LICENSE

 MIT.
 See [LICENSE](https://github.com/peak/s5cmd/blob/master/LICENSE).